 Moving forward, San Francisco will continue to prioritize and enhance programs and projects that produce and secure affordable homes.
-This longstanding commitment includes additional investments in permanent supportive housing (see the Health and Human Services chapter) and housing affordability at low and moderate incomes, as well as increasing zoning capacity to allow more housing and affordable housing to be built equitable throughout the City.
+This longstanding commitment includes additional investments in permanent supportive housing (see the Health and Human Services chapter) and housing affordability at low and moderate incomes, as well as increasing zoning capacity to allow more housing and affordable housing to be built equitably throughout the City.

 Capital investment for acquiring and building affordable housing is the most permanent and secure approach for the City to create deed-restricted affordable housing.
 This was formally recognized in the Board of Supervisor's approval of the FY2020-29 Capital Plan to incorporate affordable housing into the City's regular capital planning process.
-This new chapter and related modifications throughout the Capital Plan represent the fulfillment of that direction.
-The content here defines the key terms of publicly supported affordable housing production and preservation: documents funding and feasibility principles for those efforts; collects planned, phased, and emerging projects that support greater affordability in San Francisco; and presents an allsources view of San Francisco's projected investment in affordable housing.
-The projects for this service area are estimated to create over 6,400 jobs over the next 10 years.
+This chapter and related modifications throughout the Capital Plan represent the fulfillment of that direction.
+The content here defines the key terms of publicly supported affordable housing production and preservation; documents funding and feasibility principles for those efforts; describes planned, phased, and emerging projects that support greater affordability in San Francisco; and presents a comprehensive view of San Francisco's projected investment in affordable housing.